womanium-quantum/Womanium-Quantum-Hackathon-2022/README.md

 ## What should your Team Repository contain?
   1. Name of the team.
   2. Name of all team members, along with their Discord ID, Github ID, and contact email.
+  3. Name of the Pitch Presenter.
-  3. Name of the Challenge they are participating in.
+  4. Name of the Challenge they are participating in.
-  4. A comprehensive ReadMe file which contains all the details of your hack solution.
+  5. A comprehensive ReadMe file which contains all the details of your hack solution.
-  5. All necessary code files, pitch deck and any other information you feel is required to judge your challenge solution.
+  6. All necessary code files, pitch deck and any other information you feel is required to judge your challenge solution.
-  6. Remember to submit your Team repository by creating a fork only to the challenge repository you are working on.
+  7. Remember to submit your Team repository by creating a fork only to the challenge repository you are working on.
 Final Team repositories must be made public and submitted by August 23rd 2022.

 ## Hackathon Challenges: